Project-MONAI/monai-deploy-app-sdk/docs/source/getting_started/tutorials/segmentation_clara-viz_app.md

 # Creating a Segmentation App Including Including Visualization with Clara-Viz

-This tutorial shows how to create an organ segmentation application for a PyTorch model that has been trained with MONAI, and visualize the segmentation and input images with Clara Viz integration.
+This tutorial shows how to create an organ segmentation application for a PyTorch model that has been trained with MONAI, with visualization of the segmentation and input images with Clara Viz integration.

 ## Setup